 For information on STP training in Wales, see the Health Education and Improvement Wales (HEIW).
 There are separate scientist training schemes in:

 - Scotland - NHS Scotland - Clinical Scientist (physical sciences)

 - Northern Ireland - NI Direct Healthcare Scientist

-If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc (Hons) Healthcare Science in medical physics technology (radiotherapy physics, radiation physics, nuclear medicine).
-After graduation you're eligible to apply for Professional Standards Authority (PSA) Accredited Voluntary Registration via the AHCS.
-You can work for the NHS in a healthcare science practitioner role or choose to apply for the STP.
+If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training leading to a BSc (Hons) Healthcare Science in radiotherapy physics, radiation physics or nuclear medicine.
+Courses are full time (usually three years).
+The PTP is also available as a Level 6 apprenticeship.

 - an interest in healthcare and the functions of the human body

 - an analytical and investigative mind